 Now that Google has launched micro-moments, everything tends to change, at the same time makes more sense.
 The customer journey is infrequently linear in a world of endless digital distraction, aka “short-attention-span theatre.”
 Google’s concept of micro-moments represents the new frontier of digital marketing strategy.
 It is all real-time, and everything is on high-demand.

 Remember, without discovery or engagement, and there can be no attention.
 Nowadays, there is no one to design a customer journey map.
 No matter how your pipe is designed or supported, your customers are changing it to suit their needs.
 Instead, marketers must figure out and invest in a series of micro contextual moments that meet customers in their domain when, where and how they need.
-More so, each micro-moment must connect consumer purpose with the desired result that the future of marketing starts with recognising these new moments to learn how to make each matter.
+More so, each micro-moment must connect consumer purpose with the desired result that the future of marketing starts with recognizing these new moments to learn how to make each matter.

 Author Profile: